 You’ve made the decision to work in education, so you’ll want to get started with an internship.
-Here’s a look at the 5 best internships for education majors and best practices for applying.

 While you wouldn’t want to walk into any career blindly, teaching is a field where practical experience will really be of service to both you and your students before jumping into a classroom as a teacher or into an institution as an administrator.
 That’s why getting an internship for education majors is so important.